skip to main content

 Our department is fully engaged with aligning and implementing curriculum in various content areas to the Illinois Learning Standards.
 The Illinois Learning Standards are based on the Common Core State Standards and the Next Generation Science Standards.

-In addition, the department provides student support for our English Language Learners (EL), Gifted Education (GE), and Special Education.
+In addition, the department provides student support for our Multilingual (ML), Gifted Education (GE), and Special Education

 For more information about the Illinois Learning Standards, please visit the